Strong modeling limits of graphs with bounded tree-width: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank both anonymous reviewers for their detailed and insightful comments, which have helped to significantly improve the presentation of the arguments given in the paper.
+The authors would like to thank both anonymous reviewers for their detailed and insightful comments, which have helped to significantly improve the presentation of the arguments given in the paper and also to clarify several technical aspects of the presented proofs.